 To setup your blog page, simply create a new page called ‘news’ or whatever name you like.
 Go to Customizer → Static Front Page and under ‘Post Page’ choose the page you want as your blog page.

 You can use Recipes shortcodes for your posts and pages.

 Setting Up The Grid Page Template

-- Create or edit a page, and assign it to the Grid Page template from the Page Attributes module.
+- Create or edit a page, and assign it to the Grid Page template from the Page Options module.

 - This page displays all child pages of this page with featured images in a grid.
 It’s perfect for your Case Studies, Team, or Services page for instance.
 Learn more about creating pages and sub-pages.